Are Pets Really Family?

 Yet an animal’s status is oftentimes shifting.
 Ethnographic research shows us just how tenuous human-animal bonds can be.
 Maybe the relationship becomes strained by what the human perceives as “behavioral problems” in the animal, or maybe there are changes in the human’s situation (divorce, illness, loss of job, new baby) which that make the animal’s presence inconvenient.
 Either way, the animal is often simply ejected from the family system.
 As Israeli anthropologist Dafna Shir-Vertesh phrases it, animals are “flexible persons” or “emotional commodities.”
 They are persons when we want them to be, and when we tire of them or they create tension in a family or we are moving house, they are demoted to “just a dog.”

-So, I dug in a little and tried to track down where the “90% of pets are family” data came from.
-This sound bite—and that’s really all it is—comes from an online survey of 1200 pet owners, conducted by the American Pet Products Association—so, basically a marketing survey done on people who purchase pet products.
+I dug in a little and tried to track down where the “90 percent of pets are family” data came from.
+This sound bite—and that’s really all it is—comes from an online survey of 1200 pet owners, conducted by the American Pet Products Association—basically, a marketing survey done on people who purchase pet products.
 This does not count as “data.”
 What happens is that because “pets are family” it is broadly assumed that they live pampered lives.
 So, when you look through tables of contents of books about animal ethics and animal welfare, there is rarely any discussion of companion animals and their problems.
 But the animals who share our homes need protection, too.
-There needs to be ethical scrutiny of how people treat their animals, what kind of care they give or, especially, fail to give.
+There needs to be ethical scrutiny of how people treat their animals, what kind of care they give, or, especially, fail to give.

 The ideal is that companion animals are, indeed, integrated into families and treated with the respect and care that—within a functional and kind family—other humans would be treated.
 Whenever you hear the “pets are family” think of it not as a fact, not as the way it is, but as a moral and practical ideal.
 We should be cautious about using the phrase “pets are family” as an endorsement of the way companion animals are currently treated or as a sign that all is well, but should use the language of ‘family’ very mindfully and with attention to what is at stake.
 We should all be working to create conditions in which animals really, truly have this special place in our hearts.